logankeenan/logankeenan.github.io/content/posts/cross-platform-rust-http-request.md

 date = 2020-10-28
 +++

-This post will take a look at what's needed to make in HTTP request in Rust using [reqwest](https://crates.io/crates/reqwest) and then cross-compile to iOS, Android, and Node.js.
+This post will take a look at what's needed to make an HTTP request in Rust using [reqwest](https://crates.io/crates/reqwest) and then cross-compile to iOS, Android, and Node.js.
 Start by cloning the mono-repo created from the
 [Cross Platform Rust: Database Access](https://github.com/logankeenan/cross-platform-rust-database-access) blog series.